ai4reason/public/AITP2021/README.md

 are provided to help the developers by speeding up evaluation over TPTP.
 Evaluation done on a characteristic subset (of some size) should provide better results than the evaluation done on a random subset of problems (of the same size).
+There is a list of TPTP problems for each subset size, and for each problem the corresponding cluster size.
+The cluster sizes can be used as importance weights (or they can be ignored).
 Please consult the paper for more information.

 ### Acknowledgments ###